Welcome to S'Cool LAB

-Applications for S'Cool LAB Days at CERN taking place in the academic year 2017/18 are currently closed.
+S'Cool LAB Days at CERN taking place in the academic year 2017/18 are fully booked.

-Applications for the S'Cool LAB Summer CAMP taking place in summer 2018 will be open in November 2017.
+Applications for the second S'Cool LAB Summer CAMP taking place from 24 July - 4 August 2018 are now closed.

 90-minute hands-on particle physics workshops for high school groups with a confirmed booking for a CERN guided tour.